Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 -DASIOSDK_INCLUDE_DIR=${ASIOSDK_ROOT_DIR} \

-The run these commands to build and install jack2 + portaudio with the ASIO support configured.
+Then run these commands to build and install jack2 and portaudio with ASIO support configured.

 updpkgsums